Service Credit System

 Support Person: Treasurer

 Leadership Board Positions

-Co-Director (3): The Co-Director assumes all roles of the Director in the event of the Director’s absence.
-The Co-Director serves as the Teacher Resource Coordinator and provides Surprise Scholé Academy teachers with resources to assist in implementing classical methodology and pedagogy via recommended books, learning opportunities, videos, articles distributed via email, handout, or on a social media community page.
-The Co-director also leads curriculum research and development for the Dialectic and Rhetoric programs.
-The Co-director organizes necessary media including projector/multi-media equipment training, and compiling and creating supplementary music for memory work.
-The Co-Director will support the following roles: UG and Dialectic Teachers, Hall/Playground Monitor.
+Vice-Chair (3): The Vice-Chair (VC) assumes all roles of the Board Chair in the event of the Chair’s absence.
+The VC serves as the Teacher Resource Coordinator and provides Surprise Scholé Academy teachers with resources to assist in implementing classical methodology and pedagogy via recommended books, learning opportunities, videos, articles distributed via email, handout, or on a social media community page.
+The VC also ensures that recaps are posted for each class in every academic week.
+The VC organizes necessary media including projector/multimedia equipment training, oversees building use and cleanup, and is responsible for opening and closing the church building on meeting days.
+The VC will support the following roles: UG and Dialectic Teachers, Set up/Tear-down Crew.

 Treasurer (3): The SSA Treasure serves on the Leadership Board and oversees the finances of SSA.
 The Treasurer works with the Leadership Board to determine guidelines for the SSA account and what procedures are required to maintain it.
-A top priority is to create an SSA budget with the assistance of the Leadership Board.
+A top priority is to create an SSA budget with the assistance of the SSA Board.
 The Treasurer should maintain detailed financial records which should be stored on a shared drive.
-Other duties include collecting registration fees, making appropriate deposits, collecting itemized receipts and reimbursing teachers for expenses following each academic block, and reporting financial status at Leadership Board meetings.
-All financial documents must be retained, this may include: receipts, reimbursement records, copies of checks, deposit slips, etc. The Treasurer will support the following roles: Supply Coordinator, Historian.
+Other duties include collecting registration fees, making appropriate deposits, collecting itemized SSA reimbursement forms/receipts and reimbursing teachers for expenses following each academic block, and reporting financial status at SSA Board meetings.
+Retains financial documents including, but not limited to: receipts, reimbursement records, copies of checks, deposit slips, etc. The Treasurer will support the following roles: Supply Coordinator,

 Secretary: Kathy Shearer